MicrosoftDocs/microsoft-community-training/microsoft-community-training/learner-experience/pwa-app.md

 ### Option 2: Install from browser

-1. For mobile devices (Android), users can install PWA by clicking on the prompt (add to home screen banner) that they receive while browsing your MCT instance or clicking on ‘install app’ from browser options.
+1. For mobile devices (Android), users can install PWA by clicking on the prompt (add to home screen banner) that they receive while browsing your CT instance or clicking on ‘install app’ from browser options.

     :::image type="content" source="../media/Screenshot_20210930-161736_Chrome (3).jpg" alt-text="pwainstallimage":::